 Wash the fabric bedding with a hypoallergenic laundry detergent using warm or hot water.
 Occasional washing with a small amount of bleach is fine as long as the load of laundry is washed again using detergent only or put through two rinse cycles.
 If you can detect any bleach odor after washing then please run them through another complete cycle.
 Refrain from using perfumed fabric softeners which can irritate a rat’s respiratory tract.

 If your floors are made from wire mesh you should cover most, if not all, of the floor with something to protect your rats’ feet.
 Too often rats get sprains or breaks from getting their feet caught in the cage floor.
-Having a floor that wire spacing is ½” x ½” will help to reduce injury.
+Having a floor that wire spacing is ½” x ½” or less will help to reduce injury.
 The other problem with wire floors is that it can aggravate bumblefoot if your rat is predisposed to it.

 There are many good options for making the cage floors safe.
 One very good one is linoleum (non-glued for easy cleaning) cut to the size of the floor.
 It cleans easily and looks attractive.
 Other floor covering options are placemats (cloth, fleece, plastic, needlepoint canvas, and non-stick rubber shelf liner).

 Cardboard, plywood, and carpet are all poor flooring choices.
 These are too hard to keep clean and cannot be wiped down.

 Rats enjoy multiple levels in their cages.
 A few products that can add levels are movable bird platforms, hanging baskets, and hammocks.
 Ferret tubes connected together can be attached to the side (both inside and out) or top of the cage and used as a way to get from one platform to the next.
 You can also cut coated wire shelving to size and attach it to the cage using wire ties.